Inserting a Table of Contents into your Word document is more than just a mere convenience – it’s a game-changer.

 Step 2: Apply Heading Styles to All Sub-Headings

-If your document includes subheadings, establish a clear hierarchy by using the appropriate heading styles.
-By applying the correct heading styles to your subheadings, you establish a clear hierarchy that will be reflected in the generated Table of Contents.
+If your document includes subheadings, establish a clear hierarchy using appropriate heading styles.
+Applying the correct heading styles to your subheadings establishes a clear hierarchy that will be reflected in the generated Table of Contents.
 Move through your document and select each heading individually.

 Use the ‘Heading 2’ style for subheadings.